jeffreykegler/hoonlint/misc/whitespace.md

     ==
 ```

-Note that if a backdented hoon is a runestep,
-that it may have both a running-inherited inter-line alignment
-and a chained inter-line alignment.
-If a backdented hoon does have both inter-line alignments,
-for every runechild silo,
-their column locations should be identical.

 Each backdented hoon is a row.
 For each row,
 The sequence composed of the rune-ish of the hoon,
 followed by its runechildren in
-lexical order
+lexical order,
 is siloed.

+Note that if a backdented hoon is a runestep,
+it may have both a running-inherited inter-line alignment
+and a chained inter-line alignment.
+If a backdented hoon does have both inter-line alignments,
+they should be consistent.
+That is,
+for every silo,
+the column location of that silo according
+to running-inherited alignment
+should be identical to
+the column location of that silo according
+to chained alignment.

 # Jogging hoons